You'll need

 5. Take the 900 strands of spaghetti (Bundle 3) to represent a magnitude 7 earthquake.
 Attempt to bend and snap.
 This bundle, 30 times larger than the previous magnitude (30 x 30 = 900 pieces), is almost impossible to bend or snap by hand.

 6. For a magnitude 8 earthquake a bundle of 30 x 900 = 27 000 pieces of spaghetti would be needed.
-Instead of using a huge quantity of spaghetti this can be illustrated with a 16 cm diameter circle of paper or card (assuming that each spaghetti strand is 1mm in diameter).
+Instead of using a huge quantity of spaghetti, this may be shown by the use of a circular piece of fabric of about 33cm diameter, to represent the ends of the spaghetti strands if each one is 1mm diameter (assuming that each spaghetti strand is 1mm in diameter).

 What's happening